justinlietz93/breakthrough_generator/README.md

 ## Output Files

+### Orchestrator Output Files
 The process creates several files in the `some_project/doc/` directory:

+- `CONTEXT_CONSTRAINTS.md` - Initial domain understanding and constraints
+- `DIVERGENT_SOLUTIONS.md` - Multiple distinct solution approaches
+- `DEEP_DIVE_MECHANISMS.md` - Detailed exploration of each solution
+- `SELF_CRITIQUE_SYNERGY.md` - Critical analysis and combination opportunities
 - `BREAKTHROUGH_BLUEPRINT.md` - The final merged breakthrough idea design
 - `IMPLEMENTATION_PATH.md` - Step-by-step implementation plan
 - `NOVELTY_CHECK.md` - Analysis of the idea's novelty compared to existing solutions
 - `ELABORATIONS.md` - Responses to follow-up questions and additional details

+### Proposal Generator Output Files
+Depending on which proposal generator you use:

+- `ai_prompt.txt` - The prompt sent to the AI model (both generators)
+- `cursor_prompt.md` - The prompt for use with Cursor's Claude (from cursor_proposal_generator.py)
+- `ai_research_proposal.md` - The formal academic research proposal (from ai_proposal_generator.py)

 ## Environment Setup